Dr. Martin Luther King Jr. Day of Service Events in Philadelphia

 In addition to hundreds of volunteer service projects, Philadelphia celebrates MLK Day with special events and festivities throughout the day.
 Check out a few of our top MLK Day celebrations in Philadelphia, below.

-Enjoy free admission to the African American Museum all day and celebrate with special events and activities including a scavenger hunt, break dance workshop and Community Celebration with live music, readings and more.
-11 a.m. – 5 p.m.
+Enjoy free admission to the African American Museum all day and celebrate with special events and activities including hands-on service projects, a Community Celebration with live performances, readings and more from 11 a.m. – 5 p.m.

 Eastern State Penitentiary honors Dr. Martin Luther King Jr. Day with special readings of King’s “Letter from Birmingham Jail” during the holiday weekend.
-Listen to excerpts read from Dr. King’s letter–written 50 years ago–twice daily on Saturday, Sunday and Monday at 11:30 a.m. and 2:30 p.m.
-The readings are free and open to the public.
-Free tickets are available at easternstate.org/tickets or at the door subject to availability.
+Listen to excerpts read from Dr. King’s letter–written 50 years ago three times a day on Saturday, Sunday and Monday at 11:30 a.m., 1:30 p.m. and 2:30 p.m.
+New this year, children ages 7-12 can create artwork in response to the letter from 10:30 a.m. until 4:30 p.m. each day.
+The events are free and open to the public.
+Free tickets are available online here or at the door subject to availability.

 The Franklin Institute is honoring Dr. Martin Luther King Jr. with showings of his iconic “I Have A Dream” on the walls of Franklin Hall at the top of every hour.
 Additional events include an “African American Scientists Scavenger Hunt” and the creation of a wall of dreams.